+14. The primary approach to data analysis in single-subject research, which involves graphing the data and making a judgment as to whether and to what extent the independent variable affected the dependent variable.
 In visually inspecting their data, single-subject researchers take several factors into account.
 One of them is changes in the level of the dependent variable from condition to condition.
 If the dependent variable is much higher or much lower in one condition than another, this suggests that the treatment had an effect.
 A second factor is trend, which refers to gradual increases or decreases in the dependent variable across observations.
 If the dependent variable begins increasing or decreasing with a change in conditions, then again this suggests that the treatment had an effect.
-It can be especially telling when a trend changes directions-for example, when an unwanted behaviour is increasing during baseline but then begins to decrease with the introduction of the treatment.
-A third factor is latency, which is the time it takes for the dependent variable to begin changing after a change in conditions.
-In general, if a change in the dependent variable begins shortly after a change in conditions, this suggests that the treatment was responsible.
+It can be especially telling when a trend changes directions-for example, when an unwanted behavior is increasing during baseline but then begins to decrease with the introduction of the treatment.
+A third factor is latency, which is the time it takes for the dependent variable to begin changing after a change in conditions, this suggests that the treatment was responsible.

-In the top panel of Figure 10.5, there are fairly obvious changes in the level and trend of the dependent variable from condition to condition.
+In the top panel of Figure 10.6, there are fairly obvious changes in the level and trend of the dependent variable from condition to condition.
 Furthermore, the latencies of these changes are short; the change happens immediately.
 This pattern of results strongly suggests that the treatment was responsible for the changes in the dependent variable.
-In the bottom panel of Figure 10.5, however, the changes in level are fairly small.
+In the bottom panel of Figure 10.6, however, the changes in level are fairly small.
 And although there appears to be an increasing trend in the treatment condition, it looks as though it might be a continuation of a trend that had already begun during baseline.
 This pattern of results strongly suggests that the treatment was not responsible for any changes in the dependent variable-at least not to the extent that single-subject researchers typically hope to see.